orleanski/dotfiles/.github/README.md

 An attempt to follow [XDG specifications](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and store config files in ``${XDG_CONFIG_HOME}``.

 A list of config files will grow with time.
-Also will reflect changes in system wide files (from ``/etc/`` dir)
+Also I will include changes in system wide files (from ``/etc/`` dir)

 ## Makefile
 This is my memory aid.